tomludbrook10/carbot_ws/README.md

 office.* ([clip](docs/demo.mp4))

-The learned part goes from camera **pixels to waypoints**: the model looks at the image and predicts a short path of where the car should go next (running on the camera feed at ~4 FPS).
+The learned part goes from camera **pixels to waypoints**: the model looks at the image and predicts a short path of where the car should go next.
 A **pure-pursuit controller** then follows those waypoints, turning them into steering + speed.
 The serial node sends that down to the ESP32 and reads odometry back.
 Pose comes from a hand-rolled EKF (`ackermann_ekf`) that dead-reckons the car — an Ackermann motion model off